Local vs. Cooperative: Unraveling Glass Transition Mechanisms with SEER: Introduction

 By contrast, free volume \cite{turnbull1961free} or elastic \cite{dyre2006colloquium,rainone2020pinching,JeppeEdan} models assume that the activation energy is not cooperative as sketched in Fig.~\ref{Fig1:intro}b: it is governed by the energy barrier of elementary rearrangements, independently of $\xi$.
 In elastic models $E_a$ is controlled by the high-frequency shear modulus indeed known to grow in fragile liquids \cite{dyre2006colloquium} or alternatively by a local elastic modulus \cite{rainone2020pinching,JeppeEdan}.
 These views are consistent with the observation that thermal relaxation occurs more often in softer ~\cite{widmer2008irreversible} or more plastic regions ~\cite{Li2022, Lerbinger2022}.
 Obviously, the activation energy may also have a contribution from localized events and one associated with cooperative dynamics.
 In some scenarios, cooperative effects become dominant at low temperatures~\cite{Mirigian2013}.

-Even though local and cooperative theories are based on differing physical assumptions, they both find empirical support through observed correlations between the quantities they relate.
+Even though local and cooperative theories are based on differing physical assumptions, they both find empirical support at the level of correlations between observables they predict.
 Henceforth, our contention is that to distinguish these views, one must go beyond correlations and systematically measure the energy barrier of the localized activation events driving structural relaxation, illustrated in Fig.~\ref{Fig1:intro}c and d.

 Previous numerical studies related the relaxation dynamics to the exploration of the potential energy landscape $E(\bf{r})$.
 At low temperatures, this exploration proceeds via consecutive activated transitions, or excitations, through which the system transits from a minimum of $E(\bf{r})$, called inherent structures (IS), to an adjacent one.
 Earlier works~\cite{Doliwa2003,Heuer08} focused on rather high temperatures and clarified that irreversibility occurs through a sequence of elementary excitations, also evidenced experimentally \cite{Simmons2012,Cicerone2014,cicerone2023excitation}, corresponding to a displacement of a temperature-independent number of particles.
 Other studies considered the few lowest-energy excitations at lower temperatures to investigate the plastic and quantum properties of glassy solids \cite{Wencheng19, Schober93, Wang19, Khomenko20, Wencheng20}.
 Such low-energy excitations are well-known to be already active at temperatures much smaller than the glass transition.
 They thus cannot by themselves relax the material into a liquid.
 Overall, in the absence of a comprehensive description of how the distribution of energy barriers of localized relaxation events depends on temperature, it is hard to establish if the gradual increase in these energy barriers drives the formation of glasses, as suggested by local theories, or conversely, if the dynamics' slowdown results from the increasing spatial organization of these events, as posited by cooperative theories.